-Get to know the inner city with its charming old town.
-Admire the beautiful squares such as Münsterhof and the Swiss financial centre Paradeplatz, see the most important sights like the main churches Fraumünster (visit of stained glass windows made by Marc Chagall excluded), Grossmünster and St. Peter.
-On Lindenhof you enjoy the splendid view to Zürichberg and with some luck to the snow-capped Swiss Alps.
-You walk along Bahnhofstrasse, the most expensive Shopping street of Europe, as well as Limmatquai and dive into the vivid area of Niederdorf.
+Get to know the downtown area with its charming, car-free old town.
+Admire beautiful squares such as Münsterhof and the Swiss financial hub Paradeplatz, see the major landmarks like the main churches Fraumünster with the stunning stained-glass windows made by Marc Chagall, the historic landmark Grossmünster and St. Peter.
+At Lindenhof, you enjoy splendid views of the city and with some luck, you may spot the snow-capped Swiss Alps.
+You walk along Bahnhofstrasse, the most expensive shopping street of Europe, as well as Limmatquai and dive into the vivid area of Niederdorf.
 A tour with numerous highlights and matching stories.

-Behind Zurich's main railway station, you experience the city as an exciting melting pot of more than 140 nationalities.
-Let yourself be captivated by the cosmopolitan atmosphere and immerse yourself in a Zurich of a completely different kind.
-It's the area where a touch of world city feeling prevails.
+Just beyond the bustling main railway station, you will experience the city as an exciting melting pot of more than 140 nationalities.
+Let yourself be captivated by the cosmopolitan charm that sets this vibrant area apart, offering a completely different side of Zurich.
+Experience a touch of the world city feeling.

-The former industrial quarter today attracts with hip clubs, bars and stores.
-Popular places are for example Frau Gerolds Garten, Schiffbau and The Viadukt.
-In the trendy Zürich-West district, you find state-of-the-art architecture next to the old, converted factory halls of once large industrial companies.
-Learn more about the rapid post industrial development of this unique district.
+Step into the dynamic world of Zurich-West where the former industrial quarter has undergone a remarkable transformation.
+Today, it attracts visitors with great places like Frau Gerolds Garten, Schiffbau and The Viadukt.
+Here you find state-of-the-art architecture next to the old, converted factory halls of once large industrial companies.

-Enjoy while walking through beautiful, idyllic parks like the Rieterpark with its famous museum Rietberg and hear about the history of what was once the richest community outside of former Zurich.
+Indulge in a leisurely walk through the beautiful, serene parks like the Rieterpark with its famous museum Rietberg.
+Immerse yourself in the fascinating history of what was once the wealthiest community outside of former Zurich.
 There, where silk barons as well as the most visionary Swiss businessman of the 19th century lived.

 The timing seemed right when Huldrych Zwingli took office as a lieutenant priest in the Grossmünster in 1519 and began the Reformation of Zurich.
 Together with his companions, he managed to leave a lasting mark on Zurich until today.
 Learn how much Zurich changed with the Reformation and how you can still recognize its traces.

-Guided tours to other themes and districts on request.
+Guided tours to other themes and great places on request.

-Of course, the tours of Zurich City Tours can all be easily complemented with a boat cruise on Lake Zurich (starting from Bürkliplatz), a visit of an exhibition of the Kunsthaus Zürich as well as of the other more than 40 museums.
+Of course, the tours of Zurich City Tours can all be easily complemented with a boat cruise on Lake Zurich (starting from Bürkliplatz), a visit of an exhibition of the Kunsthaus Zürich, the Nationalmuseum as well as of the other more than 40 museums.
 Or just sit in one of the cozy cafes like the Sprüngli located on Bahnhofstrasse or hop on a tram and discover the diversity of the city easily and conventiently.
-Further, there are many surrounding tours and trips to the closer area.
+Further, there are many opportunities for excursions to the closer area.

 We have a wide selection of professional, experienced and passionate local travel guides who conduct the tours in different languages.

 A visit of Zurich can be very well combined with a trip to the relatively nearby Swiss cities of Basel, Bern, Lucerne and Winterthur.
 We will also be happy to assist you with your travel plans and give you some helpful hints for your trip to Switzerland.
-Just ask us or your private guide.
+Just ask us or visit us here for more information.